ove/ove-apps/packages/ove-app-networks/README.md

 The app's API also exposes operations such as `showOnly`, `color`, `labelNodes`, `neighborsOf` and `reset`.
 These operations can be executed on a per-network basis or across all networks.

 The implementation makes it possible to query on all properties of nodes and edges.
-The filters used must confirm to the [OData v3.0 specification](https://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/#thefiltersystemqueryoption) and the colors used must have the format `rgb(x, y, z)` (where x, y, z are integers in the range 0-255).
+The filters used must confirm to the [OData v3.0 specification](https://www.odata.org/documentation/odata-version-3-0/odata-version-3-0-core-protocol/#thefiltersystemqueryoption) and the colors used must have the format `rgb(x, y, z)` or `rgba(x, y, z, a)`, where x, y, z are integers in the range 0-255 and a is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

 [Sigma](http://sigmajs.org/) supports chaining of multiple filters and operations such as `showOnly` and `color` operations combine node and edge filters if provided together: which has the effect of a logical AND.